adamgruber/mochawesome/README.md

 ###New Features
 - Every bit of the report has been redesigned for a cleaner, more streamlined look
 - Built using React and mobx
-- Supports displaying additional test context
+- Supports displaying [additional test context](#adding-test-context) including images!
 - Supports displaying inline diffs for failed tests
 - New [options](#options) including hiding test code and/or charts
 - Enhanced navigation menu with clearer filtering options
+- New option to disable console messages
 - Test coverage!

 ###Plus...